 In India, we underplay the role of children in their own learning.
 It is a well-known fact that the education system still relies on the traditional methods of using blackboards.
 Today's India's education system is struggling with challenges like high pupil-teacher ratio, lack of professionally trained teachers and poor level of student learning resulting in weak learning outcomes at each stage of education.
 The conventional method of teaching is not sufficient to adequately address the academic and employability needs of young people and so the need to increase education impact investment.

 Education impact investing could enable private sector engagement in both public and private education service delivery, and introduce and scale approaches or tools to improve the efficiency of service delivery, promote innovation in teaching and learning methods, and monitor outcomes and systemic effectiveness.

-The panel discussion will focus on where educational impact investment efforts should focus, methodologies, pedagogies that yield results while working with children, adolescent and youth populations and the important role sports can play in life skill building and academic achievement.
+The panel discussion was focused on where educational impact investment efforts should focus, methodologies, pedagogies that yield results while working with children, adolescent and youth populations and the important role sports can play in life skill building and academic achievement.

 Panel Discussion III

 High Impact Methodologies for Livelihood attainment.